AnonNeo77/realme-c55-root-guide/Docs/15-lessons-learned.md

 ## Stage 4: Where It Went Wrong

-Flashing the custom ROM left the device unresponsive — no boot screen, no response to button combinations, nothing.
+Flashing the custom ROM left the device in bootloop .

 **First recovery attempt:** erase the `super` partition and reflash it from the firmware package.
 That partially worked.
 The device powered on — but shut